 “I was born and raised in Pontiac in a political family.
 This is my dad,” she said, pointing to a black and white photo of her father, Daniel T. Murphy.
 “He was Oakland County’s first County Executive.
 He had the job before Brooks Patterson.”

 The current Novi resident grew up making the necessary political rounds – chicken dinners, pancake breakfasts, parades.
 Now, to promote her own campaign, the Democratic candidate has been knocking on doors and getting out to meet voters.
-She is vying to unseat incumbent Kathy Crawford in the November election to serve as Oakland County Commissioner in the 9th District, which includes a portion of Northville and the city of Novi.
+She is vying to unseat incumbent Kathy Crawford in the to serve as Oakland County Commissioner in the 9th District, which includes a portion of Northville and the city of Novi.

 “I think we need to make things happen so we can put people to work right here in Oakland County who are here wanting to work – veterans, young adults,” she said.
 “Those are the two groups that are struggling very much right now to be employed with the skills that they have.”